 "But the best gift is sharing time," Glazer added.
 Well, it's impossible not to share time with this Schwinn Twinn!
 A five-star reviewer wrote, "My husband and I wanted a tandem to ride with our grandchildren and for great exercise. ...
 This bike is great for older people who just want to cruise around or daily rides for great couples exercise."

 Another way to share time: A riveting game of chess.
 This handmade board will wow them.
 It's too glorious to stow away and too irresistible to not play everyday.

 "Do they love tennis?
 A new racket is great," Glazer said.
 And Wilson is THE place to nab a racket, with solid choices for all levels and playing styles.
 The Hyper Hammer is a safe choice for any non-pro, but an even better bet might be a gift card so they can choose their own.
-Who knows, they might use it to explore pickleball, golf or basketball instead.
+Who knows, they might use it to become a pickleball player or golfer instead.